fncbook/fnc/book/ivp/basics.md

 ```{index} condition number; of initial-value problems
 ```

 In a numerical context we have to be concerned about the conditioning of the IVP.
 There are two key items in {eq}`IVP` that we might consider to be the data of the initial-value ODE problem: the function $f(t,u)$, and the initial value $u_0$.
 It's easier to discuss perturbations to numbers than to functions, so we will focus on the effect of $u_0$ on the solution, using the following theorem that we give without proof.
-Happily, its conditions are identical to those in the {prf:ref}`theorem-existunique`.
+Happily, its conditions are identical to those in {prf:ref}`theorem-existunique`.

 ````{prf:theorem} IC dependence
 :label: theorem-depIC